sowasred/portfolio-2-gatsby/src/blogs/post-3.md

 <span style="color:black">**Isolation:**</span> – When transactions are run concurrently, they do not contend with each other, and act as if they were being run sequentially.</br>
 <span style="color:black">**Durability:**</span> – Once a transaction has been committed to the database, it is considered permanent, even in the event of a system failure.</br>

-ACID compliance protects the integrity of your records, this is crucial for transactions required databases.
-SQL database provides us precise columns and rows with perfect synchronization.
-This will prevent mistakes and ensures transaction validity.
+ACID compliance protects your records' integrity, which is crucial for transactions requiring databases.
+SQL database provides us with precise columns and rows with perfect synchronization, which will prevent mistakes and ensure transaction validity.

-If your data is well organized and ACID compliance is a must, a SQL database is a solution for your project.
+If your data is well organized and ACID compliance is a must, a SQL database is the solution for your project.

 ### What's NoSQL Best For

-A NoSQL database is a much better fit for storing information that would not fit neatly into a table, such as an article content, social media messages, sensor data, and other forms of unstructured data.
+A NoSQL database is a much better fit for storing information that would not fit neatly into a table, such as article content, social media messages, sensor data, and other forms of unstructured data.
 With simplicity and scalability in mind, NoSQL databases have been constructed and adopt the BASE consistency model, which means:

 <span style="color:black">**Basic Availability:** </span>This means even database ensures the availability of the data, you may not able to access data, in case of a changing or inconsistent data structure.</br>